 “Ah-hem,” G-Mah ah-hems, arms folded tight.
 I look up from my book and catch her leering back and forth between me and her seltzer bottle which is now so empty there aren’t even drops sticking to the sides.
 I look at Uncle Bill (he avoids all eye contact) then back at G-Mah.
 She still hasn’t blinked.

 “The amount of air in my bottle, tell you what.
 How about you top me off, sweetie?”

-“ I know!” she says in a voice that’s only vaguely similar to my own, almost as if she was mocking me.
+“ I know!” she says in a voice vaguely similar to my own, almost as if she was mocking me.
 “That’s why I fuckin’ need it!”

-I chuckle and decide that if any of that is true, if reality is indeed some sort of simulation in disguise, it is a cold piece of work, and it’s not likely that I’ll be getting out anytime soon.
+I chuckle and decide that if any of that is true, if reality is indeed some sort of simulation in disguise, it is a cold piece of work, and it’s not likely I’ll be getting out anytime soon.
 With about fifty miles left in my gas tank and the soft amber glow of the get gas light illuminating my dashboard, I arrive in the Gringo Hill Shopping Plaza.